-3.3 For each LOT, use five consecutive two-digit random numbers from Table I. For example, if the PTM for a particular material specifies five sublots per LOT and the number 15 is randomly selected as the starting point from Column X (or Column Y) for the first LOT, numbers 15-19 would be the five consecutive two-digit random numbers.
-For the second LOT, another random starting point, number 91 for example, is selected and the numbers 91 through 95 are used for the five consecutive two-digit random numbers.
+3.3 For each LOT containing SUBLOTS, use consecutive random numbers from Table I for each SUBLOT.
+For example, if the specification or PTM for a particular material specifies five sublots per LOT and the number 15 is randomly selected as the starting point for the first LOT, numbers 15-19 would be the five consecutive random numbers.
+For the second LOT, you may continue using consecutive random numbers from Table I, numbers 20-24, or another random starting point can be selected.
+If number 91 is selected, for example, then the numbers 91-95 are used for the five consecutive random numbers.
 The same procedure is used for additional LOTS.